 The audits that tax accountants conduct are similar to those that auditor do to ensure the accuracy of tax statements.
 However, since the taxpayers’ financial records are often complex and difficult to understand, it can take an experienced tax accountant quite a long time to go through them, piece by piece, to ensure that everything is accurate.
 Auditors, on the other hand, have only a very basic understanding of the tax code and may not be able to find all the areas of discrepancy in the tax return that would raise questions.
 Therefore, they have to spend even more time looking at the tax returns to ensure that they are not missing anything important.

 In addition to the audits done by tax accountants, there are many cases where tax payers are actually guilty of using improper deductions.
-In these cases, tax accountants can prepare the tax returns correctly and then hand them over to auditors.
+In these cases, Tax Accountants in Ipswich – Scrutton Bland (or similar companies elsewhere) can prepare the tax returns correctly and then hand them over to auditors.
 However, if the return includes wrong documentation, such as incorrect information about where expenses should be paid or what deductions should be claimed, the auditors can use this to their advantage.
-If the information is accurate but for some reason cannot be found in the tax return, the tax accountants will file a report that states the error, along with any evidence that supports it.
-In some cases, this can tip the auditor into the improper deductions and allow them to deduct the wrong amount on the return, causing the taxpayer to be hit with a large tax bill.
+But not to worry!
+If the information is accurate but for some reason cannot be found in the tax return, the tax accountants can file a report that states the error, along with any evidence that supports it.
+In some cases, this can tip the auditor into improper deductions and allow them to deduct the wrong amount on the return, causing the taxpayer to be hit with a large tax bill.

 The IRS has created a special set of rules and regulations that will help tax accountants make sure that they do not get themselves into trouble with the Internal Revenue Service.
 One of these is the Fair Share Income Protection Act, or the FRA.
 The purpose of this act is to protect taxpayers from abusive tax accounting practices.
 Audits that end up finding that an accountant has improperly reduced a deduction can be penalized under the FRA.
 Audits that find an error in the internal revenue code can even result in serious consequences, including criminal charges.